Architeuthis-Flux/JumperlessV5/updates/08-post-campaign-update.md

 Remember in the [previous update](https://www.crowdsupply.com/architeuthis-flux/jumperless-v5/updates/good-news-everyone-things-are-happening) where the PCB fab Elecrow was using had to scrap the first sample run of 5 and remake them?
 Well, after my project manager, Chris, and I talked it over, we decided to believe them when they insisted that they could make them.
 The 5 samples came out great, but apparently they couldn't pull it off at scale and had to throw away ***the entire run of 800 PCBs***, brutal.
 At least they told us about it pretty early this time so it didn't push back the schedule too much.

-One cool bonus from all that is I got them to send me a few of the bad boards so I could do this:
+A fun bonus from all that is I got them to send me a few of the bad boards so I could do this:
 ![](/images/UpdateImages/08-post-campaign-images/LayersCollage.jpg)

 ### New fab, who dis?